soyunchoi/RGBD-Survey/README.md

 ## Introduction

-This repository accompanies our survey paper:

-> **Comprehensive Survey on Advances and Challenges in RGB-D Semantic Segmentation**

 RGB-D semantic segmentation aims to improve scene understanding by leveraging both **RGB images and depth information**.
 With the emergence of deep learning and transformer-based models, significant progress has been made in **multi-modal feature fusion, cross-modal learning, and robust perception under challenging environments**.